Convolutional Neural Network-based Efficient Dense Point Cloud Generation using Unsigned Distance Fields: Proposed network

 \subsection{Encoder}

-The LightNDF encoder is based on a 3D convolutional neural network (CNN) similar to the NDF encoder, to handle the discrete 3D voxel grid $\mathcal{X}= \mathbb{R}^{N\times N\times N}$ generated from a sparse point cloud, $\textbf{X}\in \mathcal{X}$ of an object; however, the trainable parameter count of the LightNDF encoder is about 7.4$\times$ smaller compared to baseline NDF.
+Similar to the GIFS \cite{ye2022gifs} encoder, also our LightNDF encoder is based on a 3D convolutional neural network (CNN) that has its roots in the NDF \cite{chibane2020ndf} encoder, to handle the discrete 3D voxel grid $\mathcal{X}= \mathbb{R}^{N\times N\times N}$ generated from a sparse point cloud, $\textbf{X}\in \mathcal{X}$ of an object; however, the trainable parameter count of the LightNDF encoder is about 7.4$\times$ smaller compared to NDF.
 Instead of generating a single latent code of input data like other implicit representation-based approaches, LightNDF encodes the input shape using the 3D CNN into multi-scale deep feature grids $\textbf{F}_{1},...,\textbf{F}_{n}, \textbf{F}_{k}\in\mathcal{F}^{K\times K\times K}$, with the resolution $K$ decreasing by factor of ${2^{k-1}}$ and $\mathcal{F}_{k}\in\mathbb{R}^{C}$ being a multi-channel feature where $C$ is the number of channels.
 In the early stages, the extracted features $\mathcal{F}_k$ (starting at $k=1$) capture local detail of the shape, whereas the higher-level features (ending at $k=n$; in the case of LightNDF, $n=4$) capture the global structure of input data by utilizing larger receptive fields.
-To some extent our encoder resembles one of the six-layer If-Net \cite{chibane2020implicit} variants used to extract deep feature grids for voxel-grid reconstruction (super-resolution) from $32^{3}$ resolution; however, our proposed LightNDF encoder has five convolutional layers with significantly different filter configurations, and is used to extract deep feature grids with a resolution of $256^3$.
+Compared to other works in the field, perhaps the most similar encoder architecture can be found in one If-Net \cite{chibane2020implicit} variant that is used to extract deep feature grids for voxel-grid reconstruction (super-resolution); however, our proposed LightNDF encoder has significantly different filter configurations, and is used to extract deep feature grids with a resolution of $256^3$.
 This multi-scale feature extraction process enables the encoder to reason about sparse data and retain the input data details.
 The encoder architecture with the filter settings in each layer is shown in Fig.~\ref{fig:LightNDF_Architecture}.